Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Air Cleaning

-According to the NASA Clean Air Study, Scindapsus aureus was found to be a good indoor air cleaner and gets rid of xylene, toulene, benzene, formaldehyde and ammonia from indoor air.
+According to the NASA Clean Air Study, Scindapsus aureus was found to be one of the best air-cleaning plants and gets rid of xylene, toulene, benzene, formaldehyde and ammonia from indoor air.

 Toxicity

+Devil's Ivy are toxic to both humans and pets according to ASPCA.
+They contain Calcium oxalate.
 If ingested it causes burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
-Keep the Pothos from the reach of children and pets to avoid any mishap.
+Keep the plants from the reach of children and pets to avoid any mishap.
+They are toxic to cats, dogs, horses and other pets.

 Where to Buy